-Consistency is most important when a new building is placed within a valued and recognised ensemble of buildings that have similar character, or where alignment, similarity and coherence is required to maintain the quality and character of the public environment.
-The collective quality of such a group of buildings or a public space could be significantly degraded if new development did not visually relate to it in important ways.
-New development should complement such settings.
+Consistency is most important when a new building is placed within a valued and recognised ensemble of buildings that have similar character, or where alignment, similarity and coherence is required to maintain the quality and character of the public environment (for example, in heritage areas).
+The collective quality of such a group of buildings or public space could be significantly degraded if new development did not visually relate to it in important ways.
+New developments should complement such settings.
 This means that a development should acknowledge and establish a respectful relationship with its immediate context.
-It does not imply replication, nor that should the style of new buildings match existing buildings.
+It does not imply replication, nor that the style of new buildings should match existing buildings.